mpiech/sailrsv/README.md

 # sailrsv

-Screen scrapes a reservation website to determine whether e.g. a sailboat is reserved on a particular day or set of days; updates reserved dates to a SQL database.
-Set up to run nightly as cronjob and email changes.
+Gets sailboat reservation data for sailcal.
+Screen scrapes a reservation website to determine whether e.g. a sailboat is reserved on a particular day or set of days.
+Puts reservation data in a SQL database.
+Set up to run nightly as cronjob that updates database and emails changes.
 Designed for use with sailcal.

 ```
 git clone https://github.com/mpiech/sailrsv